Stefan1896/Realtime_Stock_Dashboard/README.md

 This project showcases a complete end‑to‑end data solution built in Microsoft Fabric, covering ingestion, transformation, modeling, and interactive reporting.
 The goal was to design a scalable, modular, and production‑ready analytics pipeline that processes intraday stock market data as well as daily historical data and delivers near real‑time insights through a Power BI dashboard.

 For this project, daily stock data for the five largest companies was collected from 2011 onward, complemented by minute‑level price data for the current and most recent trading day.
+The intraday pipeline was configured to refresh every five minutes, enabling a near real‑time analytics experience.

 The work was developed in a Fabric Test Workspace without Git integration, which required a fully manual export of all available assets.
 To preserve transparency and reproducibility, the repository includes exported notebooks, SQL logic, screenshots of the pipeline and Lakehouse structure, and a demo video of the final dashboard.